pztask/mintbase-pzt-session-nft-demo/docker/README.md

 Instructions on how to setup the demo environment using docker and docker-compose.

-This docker-compose demo instructions assume you're in this "docker" directory.
+This docker-compose demo instructions assume you're working in this directory (./docker).

 ## Requirements